Andrew McCarthy: Writing

 McCarthy began travel writing and served as an Editor at Large at National Geographic Traveler magazine.
 In 2010, McCarthy was escorted out of an underground church in Lalibela, Ethiopia, for entering the site without documentation.
 He had been in the church on assignment for the travel magazine Afar.
 McCarthy's book The Longest Way Home: One Man's Quest for the Courage to Settle Down was published in 2012.

 In February 2015, National Geographic published McCarthy's account, titled "A Song for Ireland", of his return to the house in the townland of Lacka West in the parish of Duagh in County Kerry in Ireland from which his great-grandfather John McCarthy had emigrated in the late 1800s.

 McCarthy has received several awards from SATW (Society of American Travel Writers), including Travel Journalist of the Year in 2010.

 In 2017, Algonquin Books published McCarthy's YA novel, Just Fly Away.
 The novel became a New York Times bestseller.

 McCarthy's memoir about his life and career in the 1980s, titled Brat: An '80s Story, was released in May 2021 by Grand Central Publishing.

+In 2023, Grand Central Publishing released Walking with Sam: A Father, a Son, and Five Hundred Miles Across Spain, McCarthy's memoir about walking the Camino de Santiago with his son Sam in the summer of 2021.

 Personal life

-In 1992, McCarthy entered a detoxification program and has been sober since.
+In 1992, McCarthy entered a detoxification program and has been sober since that time.
 In 2004, he announced that he once had a serious alcohol problem, which began at age 12.

-In 1999, McCarthy married his college sweetheart Carol Schneider 20 years after they first dated.
+On October 9, 1999, McCarthy married his college sweetheart Carol Schneider almost 20 years after they first dated.
 He later stated his reasons for tracking her down after they had drifted apart: "I ran into someone who said they had seen Carol and her boyfriend and they seemed really happy, and for some reason it bothered me for a week.
 I called her and asked her if she was really with this guy and asked her out for coffee."
 In 2002, Schneider gave birth to a son, Sam, who also became an actor.
 McCarthy and Schneider divorced in 2005.

 On August 28, 2011, McCarthy married Irish writer and director Dolores Rice.
-They have two children.
+They have two children, Willow and Rowan.